 All charities can reclaim the tax on donations by registering with HMRC for Gift Aid.
 This is done by completing an online application form.
 Gift Aid can only be claimed on donations made by people who live in the UK and pay income tax or capital gains tax.

-If, after reading this, you are ready to go, then click on the link to our checklist.
+If, after reading this, you are ready to go, you can start working your way through our charity set up checklist.
 It isn’t presented in any special order, but it all needs to be done.
 Don’t be put off!
-It looks scary at first sight but follow through the steps and you will find yourself registering your charity in no time!
+It looks scary at first, but if you follow the steps you will be ready to register your charity in no time!

-The Charity Commission for England and Wales is the regulator of charities.
-It maintains the register of charities and keeps an eye on charities accounts and behaviour.
+The Charity Commission for England and Wales is the regulator of charities in England and Wales.
+It maintains the register of charities and keeps an eye on charities’ accounts and behaviour.